Total War (video game series): Total War Saga: Troy

 While in development Total War Saga: Troy used the "Saga" moniker, as did Total War Saga: Thrones of Britannia and as has retroactively been applied to The Fall of the Samurai standalone expansion for Total War: Shogun 2.
 It is to be the first Total War game set in the Bronze Age and was released on August 13, 2020.
 The game was free to claim for the first 24 hours after its release.

 On September 24, Amazons was released as a free DLC for Total War Access account holders alongside Epic Games Store Mod Support, while multiplayer and Blood & Glory DLC was added October 29, 2020.

 Total War: Warhammer III

 Announced on 3 February 2021, the conclusion to the Total War: Warhammer trilogy introduces factions based on each of the four Chaos Gods (Khorne, Tzeentch, Nurgle, and Slaanesh), as well as the human civilisations of Kislev and Grand Cathay.
 The Ogre Kingdoms were included as a pre-order bonus.
 The game was released on 17 February 2022.
+Although, technically it is not a live service game, the Warhammer trilogy life-span means it is close to the live service genre at times.

+Total War: Pharaoh

+Total War: Pharaoh, focused on the New Kingdom period of Ancient Egypt, was announced on 23 May 2023 and released on 11 October 2023.

+On 25 July 2024 the "Total War: Pharaoh - Dynasties" was released - as a huge free update to the main game (downloaded separately), which added a map expansion to the east and west of the original campaign map, that included additional regions such as Mesopotamia, Western Anatolia, Thracia, Achaea and Crete, featuring 168 new settlements and four new major factions including Babylon, Assyria, Mycenae, and Troy, along with twenty-five new minor factions.